 In April, he visited Muslim refugee camps in Bangladesh that house more than 1 million people, including those who fled during the 2017 violence.

-Shwe Phaw Sein, chairman of the Rakhine Ethnic Congress, said there have been shortcomings in the assistance provided by international groups in the past.
+Shwe Phaw Sein, chairman of the Rakhine Ethnics Congress, a group that promotes ethnic Rakhine rights, said there have been shortcomings in the assistance provided by international groups in the past.

 “Ethnic people were ignored regarding international humanitarian assistance when they were under attack by Bengali Muslims,” he said, using a derogatory term for the Rohingya who are viewed as illegal immigrants from Bangladesh.